icehawk/icehawk.github.io/Contents/guides/dependency-injection.md

 The container is designed as a variant of an object pool offering the ability to create shared instances without using singleton objects.

 The names for such containers vary a lot nowadays: Dependency injection container, Service locator, Interop container and so on.
-We tried to find a short name and simply called it `Env`, because from a business domain view that's what we do - we inject infrastructure from the environment.
+We tried to find a short name and simply called it `Env`, because from a business domain perspective that's what we do - we inject infrastructure from the environment.

 As we don't want to confuse you about `Env` and `$_ENV` or whatever you think the word "Env" means, we'll simply use "container" in the following paragraphs.